-Note: Filters L1, L2, L3 display the total current and voltage harmonic distortion for phases 1, 2, and 3, respectively.
+Note: Filters L1, L2, L3 and N display the total current and voltage harmonic distortion for phases 1, 2, and 3, and the neutral channel respectively.

 5.3.3 MEASUREMENT OF THE PEAK FACTOR (CF)

 The CF sub-menu displays the waveforms of the signals measured over one period and the voltage and current peak factors.